You probably don’t think of philosophy as a practical skill, but it taught me a lot about life and business

 The good news is that my time earning a PhD in philosophy taught me a whole lot of skills which are useful outside of the university.

 Maybe even useful to you.

-If you’re a fitness entrepreneur and you need help with your email marketing game — or turning your audience into a business — we should schedule a chat.
+If you’re a entrepreneur in the fitness/strength training field and you need help with your email marketing game we should talk.

 Assorted facts about me